nrcae/serverless-augmented-data/README.md

         * **Prefix/Suffix** (optional): If trigger only for files in a specific folder or with specific extensions is desired.

 7.  **Test:**
-    Upload CSV file (e.g., with a `text_column`) to folder in S3 bucket and check the CloudWatch logs for the Lambda function and the output S3 bucket for the augmented file.
+    Upload CSV file (e.g., with a `text_column`) to folder in S3 bucket, check the CloudWatch logs for the Lambda function and the output S3 bucket as well as the DynamoDB for the augmented file.